FreesmTeam/FreesmLauncher/docs/README.md

 <a style="color:#f5c2e7" href="https://freesmlauncher.org/">Freesm Launcher</a>
 </h1>

-A Prism Launcher fork that **removes offline account restrictions**, adds custom auth server support and provides more customization
+A Prism Launcher fork that **removes offline account restrictions**, adds custom auth server support, and provides more customization

 This fork is **not** endorsed by Prism Launcher